vitorgitlima/sre-resilience/README-Bulkhead.md

 * ### *ThreadPoolBulkhead -* In this approach, we limit the number of concurrent requests to the service.
 It will reject the incoming requests once the limit is hit.

+## Difference - Bulkhead Semapore and Bulkhead Threadpool

+* Bulkhead Semaphore divides your application into partitions and limits the number of concurrent threads or tasks that can access each partition using a Semaphore.
+This allows you to create separate "bulkheads" for different parts of the application and control access to shared resources.

+* Bulkhead Threadpool divides a fixed number of threads into separate "bulkheads," each with its own Semaphore that limits the number of threads or tasks that can access a particular resource or section of code.
+This allows you to better manage and optimize the use of resources in the system.

 ## How to set Bulkhead in your application

 First we need to add a new dependency on pom.xml